 - For some health problems, this drug is only for use when other drugs cannot be used or have not worked.
 Talk with the doctor to be sure that the benefits of this drug are more than the risks.

 - It is used to treat bacterial infections.

-- If you have ever had any of these health problems: Nerve problems or tendon problems.
+- If your child has ever had any of these health problems: Nerve problems or tendon problems.

-- If you have had tendons get irritated or torn when taking this drug or an alike drug in the past.
+- If your child has had tendons get irritated or torn when taking this drug or an alike drug in the past.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect how much of some other drugs are in the body.
 If your child is taking other drugs, talk with the doctor.
 Your child may need to have blood work checked more closely while taking this drug with other drugs.